phaux/node-ffmpeg-stream/README.md

 ### event `ffmpeg.on('finish', () => {…})`

 Emitted when the child ffmpeg process exits without error.
+This happens after the `end` event is fired on output streams.

 ### event `ffmpeg.on('error', (err) => {…})`